Malware vs. Ransomware: How to Recognize Each Threat

 • Regularly back up important files to a secure location

-For specific protection against malware, consider using reputable antivirus software and be cautious about what you download.
-To defend against ransomware, make offline backups of your files and use specialized tools designed to protect against ransomware attacks.
+To protect against malware, use trusted antivirus software and be careful about what you download.
+For ransomware, keep backups of your files offline and use tools made to defend against these attacks.

 What to Do If You’re Attacked

-If you suspect your device is infected with malware or ransomware, it's important to act immediately.
+If you think your device has malware or ransomware, take action immediately.

 For Malware: